Cinchona officinalis: Uses

 Cinchona officinalis is a medicinal plant, one of several Cinchona species used for the production of quinine, which is an anti-fever agent.
-It is especially useful in the prevention and treatment of malaria.
+It was historically important in the prevention and treatment of malaria, before being superseded by synthetic and semi-synthetic antimalarial drugs, many of which are derivatives of Cinchona alkaloids.
 Other alkaloids that are extracted from this tree include cinchonine, cinchonidine and quinidine.